httpyac/httpyac.github.io/docs/guide/scripting.md

 ## Events

-The normal script registration is executed in order of occurence in http File.
+The normal script registration is executed in order of occurrence in http File.
 For the execution of a request, several steps have to be executed besides the actual request: Replace Variables, Prepare Body, Pretty Print Body.
 With events scripts can be hooked into concrete steps in this process.

 @[code http{1}](../../examples/script/events.http)